j-d-carmichael/quilk/README.md

 ---

+#### Latest release
+- Rolled back node-sass to 3.9.3 as there were a few issues with the latest versions of Nodejs.
+Once they have been resolved the node-sass version will be bumped up in quilk.

 #### Coming Next
 - Improve the docs.
 Quilk now offers a lot of out of the box functionality but the documentation is not great, this will be coming it later releases.